24. Risk and Model Uncertainty#

 He uses relative entropy to quantify what close means.

-[AHS03] and [HS08a] also use detection error probabilities to calibrate reasonable values of the penalty parameter \(\theta\) in multiplier preferences.
+[Anderson et al., 2003] and [Hansen and Sargent, 2008] also use detection error probabilities to calibrate reasonable values of the penalty parameter \(\theta\) in multiplier preferences.

 For a fixed sample size and a fixed \(\theta\), they would calculate the worst-case \(\hat m_i(\theta)\), an associated entropy \(\eta(\theta)\), and an associated detection error probability.
 In this way they build up a detection error probability as a function of \(\theta\).